linux-system-roles/ha_cluster/README.md

 ```

 List of sets of cluster properties - Pacemaker cluster-wide configuration.
-Currently, only one set is supported.
+Currently, only one set is supported, so the first set is used and the rest are
+ignored.

 You may take a look at [an example](#configuring-cluster-properties).